 TOP PLACES TO SEE AND EXPERIENCES TO TRY

 Camping in Parashar Lake: Ideal for camping and is easily accessible by road.
-The place is famous for a 13th century pagoda-like temple, and a mystical floating island in Parashar Lake.
+The place is famous for a 13th-century pagoda-like temple, and a mystical floating island in Parashar Lake.
 Both have many legends associated with them.
-Though Parashar Lake is being swarm with Indian tourists in the recent years, there are still many peaceful hideouts around, where you can camp and enjoy the serenity of the place.
+Though Parashar Lake is getting crowded with Indian tourists in the recent years, there are still many peaceful hideouts around, where you can camp and enjoy the serenity of the place.

 Camping/Trekking in Chandratal: Located in the valley of Lahaul and Spiti, Chandratal is, by far, my favourite camping spot in Himachal.
 You can drive all the way to the many camping sites here, though driving conditions are amazingly poor, due to the high Himalayan range here.
 Trek to the Chandratal Lake, from the camping site, is a short walk, but if you explore a little further you’d find a cluster of big and small lakes surrounded by snow-capped mountains.
 If you’re lucky you can even spot a snow-leopard or the much common brown bear here.

-Road trip to Spiti Valley: Home to world’s most treacherous roads, Spiti Valley is like a dream land for bikers and adventure junkies.
+Road trip to Spiti Valley: Home to world’s most treacherous roads, Spiti Valley is like a dreamland for bikers and adventure junkies.
 You can easily rent a bike (a Royal Enfield) from Manali for 1,500 Rupees.
-The valley offers Moonland landscapes, centuries-old Buddhist culture and some ancient monasteries dating back their existence to 11th century.
-An alternative to Spiti Valley is Leh Laddakh in the Indian state of Jammu and Kashmir.
+The valley offers Moonland landscapes, centuries-old Buddhist culture and some ancient monasteries dating back their existence to the 11th century.
+An alternative to Spiti Valley is Leh Ladakh in the Indian state of Jammu and Kashmir.

-Meet fellow travellers in Manali: Skip the town of New Manali and go straight to Old Manali (also known as Vashisth), which is 3 kms away – for a quieter, cheaper and better experience.
+Meeting fellow travellers in Manali: Skip the town of New Manali and go straight to Old Manali or Vashisth, both about 2 km from the Manali main bus station – for a quieter, cheaper and better experience.
 Here you’ll find backpackers from across the world, chilling and relaxing, throughout the year.
+Read: Manali Travel Guide

 BEST TIME TO TRAVEL